dvsekhvalnov/jose-jwt/README.md

 See [Creating encrypted Tokens](#creating-encrypted-tokens), [Creating signed Tokens](#creating-signed-tokens) and [Verifying and Decoding Tokens](#verifying-and-decoding-tokens) for details on using JWK with different Json Web Tokens algorithms.

 Most of JWK support will work on `.NET 4.6.1` and `.NET Core 2.0`.
-But some key bridging requires `.NET4.7.2` or above.
+But some key bridging requires `.NET4.7.2` or `NETSTANDARD 2.1` and above.

 The two core classes are: